© Crown copyright 2021

 There’s different information for Northern Ireland.

-2. Working safely during coronavirus
+1. Working safely during the COVID-19 pandemic

 - guidance for people who work in vehicles